lorenzodb1/anti-messaggero/README.md

 - Added functionality to remove a paywall stripe that appears when the free articles limit hasn't been reached yet.

 Version 1.0.6
-- Re-introduced functionalities from versions 1.0.4 and 1.0.5, which have been disabled by Mozilla due to an issue with the jQuery source code discovered during the review process;
+- Re-introduced functionalities from versions 1.0.4 and 1.0.5, which have been disabled by Mozilla due to an issue with the jQuery source code checksum discovered during the review process;
 - Updated jQuery to version 3.4.1.

 Version 1.1.0
 - Added support for mobile.

+Version 1.1.1
+- Fixed issue on mobile caused by a strange behaviour of the website that affected readability of the article.